As we age, our mental alertness can decrease.

 4. Matrix – Brain Challenge

-This is an app that is aimed squarely at those who want to improve their memory and, as such, can be of tremendous value to those who are suffering from dementia – or who want to stave off its effects.
+This app is aimed squarely at those who want to improve their memory and, as such, can be of tremendous value to those suffering from dementia – or who want to stave off its effects.

 User reviews are extremely positive, with many giving the app 5-stars for user-friendliness.

-With over 20 levels of difficulty and the ability to compare scores with thousands of other users, this app, which is available from the App Store (it’s designed for use with iOS devices), is deservedly a fan favorite.
+With over 20 levels of difficulty and the ability to compare scores with thousands of other users, this app, which is available from the App Store (designed for iOS devices), is deservedly a fan favorite.

 Dementia Brain Training Apps